 About Slack Photography

-Kevin has had solo and group exhibitions in Toronto, Canada and is part of private collections in the USA and the UK.
-Kevin is featured in two anthologies by Bruno Gmunder: Kissed: Sensuality in Gay Art and Beautiful Vision, the Book.
+Slack has had solo and group exhibitions in Toronto, Canada and is part of private collections internationally.
+Slack is featured in two anthologies by Bruno Gmunder: Kissed: Sensuality in Gay Art and Beautiful Vision, the Book.

 Exhibitions and Juried Competitions

 - Between Life and Hope, Ben Navaee Gallery, Toronto, Ontario, November 2007

 - Far From Home Group Exhibition, Gallery RFD, Swainsboro, Georgia, August 2007

 - Two Days in Havana Solo Exhibition, Statler’s Toronto, June 2006

 - pinkplaymags, Toronto, October 2008 – October 2010